Tiendil/tiendil-org-content/content/posts/2024-02-23-making-a-fictional-universe-quantity-survey-cleaning/en.md

 The result exceeded expectations.
 Now this is my [most upvoted post on Reddit](https://www.reddit.com/user/Tiendil/comments/1aklobf/im_making_a_game_where_you_play_as_the_chief/) — 58 upvotes :-D Actually, I'm not sure if I should be proud of it, should make more of not-ad original posts.

-Of the top of my head, the ad brought from 30% to 50% of the respondents.
-With a price per answer of ~1$ plus or minus.
+Off the top of my head, the ad brought from 30% to 50% of the respondents.
+With a price per answer of ~1$ give or take.
 But, as you can see from the statistics, the number of clicks on the post was significantly higher than the number of filled in surveys — many people drop out.

 /// brigid-images
 src = "./images/reddit-ads-statistics.png"